microsoft/FMU-bonsai-connector/samples/vanDerPol.md

 In this Bonsai theoretical approach to the Van der Pol problem, it is assumed that we can perform small perturbations in only one of the directions (in x0).
 The goal of the brain will be minimizing the oscillation as much as possible, adjusting to variable configuration parameters (see section bellow).

+> NOTE: This FMU connector contains special logic in FMUSimulatorSession.episode_step that adds the value of x0_adjust to the previous value of x0.

 ## Configuration Parameters

 | State               | Range                | Notes    |